LEB128

 LEB128 or Little Endian Base 128 is a variable-length code compression used to store arbitrarily large integers in a small number of bytes.
 LEB128 is used in the DWARF debug file format and the WebAssembly binary encoding for all integer literals.

 Encoding format

-LEB128 format is very similar to variable-length quantity (VLQ) format; the primary difference is that LEB128 is little-endian whereas variable-length quantities are big-endian.
+LEB128 format is very similar to the variable-length quantity (VLQ) format used in MIDI and ASN.1; the primary difference is that LEB128 is little-endian whereas variable-length quantities are big-endian.
 Both allow small numbers to be stored in a single byte, while also allowing encoding of arbitrarily long numbers.
 There are two versions of LEB128: unsigned LEB128 and signed LEB128.
 The decoder must know whether the encoded value is unsigned LEB128 or signed LEB128.

 Unsigned LEB128

 To encode an unsigned number using unsigned LEB128 (ULEB128) first represent the number in binary.
 Then zero extend the number up to a multiple of 7 bits (such that if the number is non-zero, the most significant 7 bits are not all 0).
 Break the number up into groups of 7 bits.
 Output one encoded byte for each 7 bit group, from least significant to most significant group.
 Each byte will have the group in its 7 least significant bits.
 Set the most significant bit on each byte except the last byte.
 The number zero is usually encoded as a single byte 0x00.
 WebAssembly allows alternate encodings of zero (0x80 0x00, 0x80 0x80 0x00, ...).

 As an example, here is how the unsigned number 624485 gets encoded: